 Children’s regular savings accounts

 However, if your child earns more than £100 in interest, or any other investment income, the interest will be taxed.
-If this is the case, as the parent, you will be expected to pay.
+If this is the case, as the parent, you will be need to pay.

 The £100 tax-free limit doesn’t apply to money that’s gifted from grandparents, relatives and friends.
-Monetary gifts from anyone who isn’t a parent or legal guardian can earn up to £1,000 in tax-free interest.
+Financial gifts from anyone who isn’t a parent or legal guardian can earn up to £1,000 in tax-free interest.

 Need some help?

-You might also be interested in:
+You might also be interested in

 ISA FAQs